-Mr. Saunders moved to approve the amendment to an approved site plan for 199 Middle Road, LLC, located at 199 Middle Rd., Tax Assessor Map R02, Lot 27 subject to the Limitation of Approval, Standard Condition of Approval and six (6) proposed Conditions of Approval, seconded by Mr. Bingham and VOTED, 7 yeas, unanimous - motion caries.
+Mr. Saunders moved that the Board approve site plan review for The Grange Hall Pub at Longwoods Preserve, located in a contract zone in the Rural Residential 1 (RR1) Zone at 76 Longwoods Rd., Tax Assessor Map R03, Lots 13 & 6A subject to the Limitation of Approval, the Standard Condition of Approval and the ten (10) proposed Conditions of Approval, seconded by Mr. Auclair and VOTED, 5 yeas, unanimous - motion caries.

-LIMITATION OF APPROVAL: Construction of the improvements covered by any site plan approval must be substantially commenced within twelve (12) months of the date upon which the approval was granted.
+Limitation of Approval: Construction of the improvements covered by any site plan approval must be substantially commenced within twelve (12) months of the date upon which the approval was granted.
 If construction has not been substantially commenced and substantially completed within the specified period, the approval shall be null and void.
 The applicant may request an extension of the approval deadline prior to expiration of the period.
 Such request must be in writing and must be made to the Planning Board.
 The Planning Board may grant up to two (2), six (6) month extensions to the periods if the approved plan conforms to the ordinances in effect at the time the extension is granted and any and all federal and state approvals and permits are current.

-STANDARD CONDITION OF APPROVAL: This approval is dependent upon and limited to the proposals and plans contained in the application and supporting documents submitted by the applicant.
-Any variation from the plans, proposals and supporting documents, except de minimis changes as so determined by the Town Planner which do not affect approval standards, is subject to review and approval of the Planning Board prior to implementation.
+Standard Condition of Approval: This approval is dependent upon and limited to the proposals and plans contained in the application and supporting documents submitted by the applicant.
+Any variation from the plans, proposals and supporting documents, except de minimus changes as so determined by the Town Planner which do not affect approval standards, is subject to review and approval of the Planning Board prior to implementation.